Broken Object Level Authorization

 APIs expose endpoints that handle object identifiers, which creates a wide attack surface Level Access Control issue.
 By manipulating the ID of an object that is sent within a request, attackers can exploit API endpoints that are vulnerable to broken object level authorization.

-Also called Broken Object Level Access Control, this risk is put on the top of the recent API Security Top 10 vulnerabilities - and rightfully so.
+Also called Broken Object Level Access Control, the risk of broken object level authorization is put on the top of the recent API Security Top 10 vulnerabilities - and rightfully so.
 In many cases, APIs provide rather direct access to specific resources, the REST protocol offering convenient ways to do so - in fact, it is essentially what REST is all about.
 Unfortunately, this approach does not prevent users to request for access to resources that they are not entitled to.
 This is not necessarily the result of a conscious action with malign intent; it could even be the result of a typo in the URL.

 How to Prevent Broken Object Level Authorization